wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#errorsummary">ErrorSummary</a></td>
 <td>

-Returns the number of unsuccessful(total of both 4xx and 5xx response codes) hit count for each time interval(which is calculated according to the granularity value) for a given time range by provided tenant Id, environment Id and organization Id.
-If the optional field of granularity is not provided, default granularity value will be used for time interval calculation.
+Returns the number of unsuccessful (total of both 4xx and 5xx response codes) hit count for each time interval ( calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `granularity` parameter to override the default granularity value.

 </td>
 </tr>